llnl/benchpark/docs/add-a-system-config.rst

 defining compilers and pre-installed packages, which your package manager can use instead of attempting to build the package from scratch.
-If using Spack, defining as many external packages as possible here will ensure a much faster build process, and using system-installed packages will likely always be more performant than building them from scratch.
+If using Spack, defining as many external packages as possible here will ensure a much faster build process, and using system-installed packages may be significantly more performant than building them from scratch.

 1. Creating the System class